paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

   Each element in `items` must be an object containing the following fields:

   - `prefixes` (optional): Array of JSON objects describing how the storage difference will be calculated.
 Each object contains the following fields:
-    - `key`: String containing the hexadecimal-encoded key prefix under which the storage difference is calculated.
+    - `key`: String containing a hexadecimal-encoded key prefix.
+Only the storage entries whose key starts with the provided prefix are returned.
     - `type`: String equal to one of: `value`, `hash`, `none`.

   - `trieType`: A string indicating the trie type for which the storage difference will be calculated.
 The possible values are: